Raoke/Raoke.github.io/README.md

 # R-eoke

-The organization with the sole goal of creating packages to help in Kareoke
+The organization with the sole task of creating packages to help in Kareoke related problems in R.
 ![reoke logo](/images/logo)